pvilledieu/pierre.villedieu/_pages/about.md

   - /about.html
 ---

-I hold a PhD in Economics from [Sciences Po Paris](https://www.sciencespo.fr/department-economics/en.html).
-My research interests are in labor economics and public policies evaluation with a particular focus on the labor market integration of disadvantaged people and discrimination related issues.
+I hold a Ph.D. in Economics from [Sciences Po Paris](https://www.sciencespo.fr/department-economics/en.html).
+My research focuses on labor economics and the evaluation of public policies, with a particular interest in the labor market integration of disadvantaged populations and issues related to discrimination.

-I am currently working at the statistical service of the French ministry of Labor ([Dares](https://dares.travail-emploi.gouv.fr))).
+I am currently working at the statistical service of the French ministry of Labor, [Dares](https://dares.travail-emploi.gouv.fr)).